ascott1/ethical-web-dev/web-apps-for-everyone/03-accessibility.md

   }
 ```

-We could also run those tests as a [Gulp](http://gulpjs.com/) task:
+We could also run those tests as a [Gulp](http://gulpjs.com/) task.
+This is a simple task that will log the accessibility audit checks and failures to the console.

 ```javascript
 var exec = require('child_process').exec;